✨🎤 The CyberCup Show returns on 13 February 2026!

 • The measurable reduction in click rate on simulated phishing

-• Proven compliance with NIS2/DORA requirements
+• The proven compliance with NIS2/DORA requirements

-Want to deploy a similar solution?
+Want to Deploy a Similar Solution?

 The Brain Security SaaS platform adapts to organisations of all sizes, from SMEs to multinationals.
 Short time-to-market, native scalability, advanced reporting.

-Next steps:
+Next Steps:

 Boost awareness, effectively.